 STEP #1: OPEN SOUTHWEST CREDIT CARD(S)

-1. Open a Southwest Credit Card: There are three credit cards offered that have Rapid Reward sign-up bonus points that count towards the companion pass [*promotional offers subject to change]:
+1. Open a Southwest Credit Card: There are three credit cards offered that have Rapid Reward sign-up bonus points that count towards the companion pass [*promotional offers subject to change.
+11/5/23]. *Important to note that if you are trying to earn your pass early in 2024, you want to make sure the bonus points are deposited after Jan 1st, 2024 and not sooner (so the points count towards earning the pass in 2024 and not 2023).

-- Southwest Rapid Rewards Plus, Premier or Priority Credit Card: Earn 40,000 points after you spend $1,000 on purchases in the first 3 months of account opening.
-Plus, earn 35,000 after you spend $5,000 on purchases within your first 6 months of account opening.
-(That’s a total of 75,000 points towards your pass right there!).
+- Southwest Rapid Rewards Plus, Premier or Priority Credit Card: Earn 75,000 points after you spend $3,000 on purchases in the first 3 months of account opening.
 Annual fee ranges from $69-$149.

 Depending on your personal credit score and business/finance situation, this might not be a feasible option.
 However, if you do have your own business and/or are expecting to make any large purchases in the near future, these are credit card options to look into.